What are Periodic Oral Evaluations?

 A Periodic Dental Exam is a good way for you and your dentist to evaluate your oral health and focus on the areas that may need some work.
 Brushing and flossing at home are good measures to take to prevent gingivitis and other oral health problems.
 Your dentist can help make sure that the regime your are practicing at home is as effective as possible.

-Your doctor will also recommend twice yearly, or more, exams and cleanings in the office, to ensure good health.
+Your doctor will also recommend at least twice a year having exams and cleanings in the office to ensure good health.
 High risk patients might need more frequent visits than those requiring only twice-a-year visits.

-- Patients with weak immune systems who are susceptible to bacterial infection
+- Weaker immune systems that are susceptible to bacterial infection

 Dr. Stone believes that people should be able to keep their teeth for their entire lives.
 Learning to care for your teeth at home and getting Periodic Oral Evaluations is the key to good oral health.